LeoIta/Angular/src/documentation/forms.md

 </form>
 ```

-when users will push on the submit button, the onSubmit() method will be triggered.
+when users will click on the submit button, the onSubmit() method will be triggered.

 ### TS - How to sync HTML and TS form